shaun-wilson/gedcom-remastered/README.md

 The label may also contain hyphens.<br>
 The tag and the label are separated with a space.<br>
 The label is wrapped in curly braces.<br>
-The header definition is completed with the characters `:=`
+The header definition is completed with the string `:=`

 A tag header line can be matched with the regex pattern `^([A-Z0-9]+) {([A-Z0-9_\-]+)}:=$`
 #### Description